 Write detailed use cases

 Let’s examine this point in detail.
-In theory, we all know what use cases are.
+In theory, we all know what use cases (or user stories) are.
 A use case describes the behavior of a system when the user performs an action.
-But what should a use case include?
+But what should a user case include?

-Here are a few essential elements every use case should have to provide developers with maximum context for developing features:
+Here are a few essential elements every use case should have to provide software engineers with maximum context for developing all the features:

 - Name – that’s right, you need to come up with a distinct name for every use case.
 That’s how you’ll be able to navigate use cases once you write up many of them.